oapicf/pinterest-sdk/clients/typescript/generated/docs/BoardsApi.md

   bookmark: "bookmark_example",
     // Maximum number of items to include in a single page of the response.
 See documentation on <a href=\'/docs/reference/pagination/\'>Pagination</a> for more information. (optional)
   pageSize: 25,
-    // Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+    // Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead. (optional)
   creativeTypes: [
     "REGULAR",
   ],
     // Unique identifier of an ad account. (optional)
   adAccountId: "4",
     // Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. (optional)
   pinMetrics: false,
 };